-- Relative contribution of anticipated reduction in deicing to improved environmental compliance. - Flexibility of flight operations. - Acceptance by aircraft operators. - · Loss in revenue or other economic impacts from reduced flight operations.
+Relative contribution of anticipated reduction in deicing to improved environmental compliance.
+Reducing flight operations to reduce deicer usage is not applicable to commercial airports.

+- Flexibility of flight operations.

+- Acceptance by aircraft operators.

+- Loss in revenue or other economic impacts from reduced flight operations.